 4. Practice Self-Care

-- Practicing self-care is not selfish, it’s necessary.
+Practicing self-care is not selfish; it’s necessary.
 As the YJBM states, “poor self-care often precedes drug or alcohol use.”
-Learning to take time for reflection, meditation, exercise, and sober activities that bring joy will mitigate the chance for relapse.
+Learning to take time for reflection, meditation, exercise, and sober activities that bring joy will mitigate the chance of relapse.

 5. Don’t Bend the Rules